 The simple answer is that TSM was searched and relieved of practically all his possessions, including the means to light his cigarettes prior to being carried to the beach and propped up by the steps to the Children’s Home, but like all good mysteries, the answer to one leads to the unveiling of another.
 Why did they leave behind the railway and bus tickets?

-Whether this was a complete lack of investigative instinct – and one so basic to standard police routines – cannot be believed because it demonstrated that the case detectives completely ignored the value of having their hands on what were the only clues to TSM’s movements 24 hours before he was found dead.
+This complete lack of investigative instinct – one so basic to standard police routines – demonstrated the case detectives completely ignored the value of having their hands on what were the only clues to TSM’s movements 24 hours before he was found dead.
 Yet they did nothing about it.

 Not only couldn’t that happen, it would not have been allowed to happen.

 I smell a rat ..